nkassabian/cedar/README.md

 ## Contributing

-KayLan is an open-source project, and we welcome contributions from anyone who is interested in helping to improve the language.
+Cedar is an open-source project, and we welcome contributions from anyone who is interested in helping to improve the language.
 If you would like to contribute, please see the CONTRIBUTING.md file for more information.

 ## License